prisma-ai/stampede/README.md

 make
 ./graph_proc
 ```
-For using in another CMake projects:
+For using in another CMake project:
 CMakeLists.txt
 ```
 ...